Features

 • state.

 The strategic point is to make real CI failures replayable first.
-That creates a useful debug product immediately and leaves a clean path toward richer replay catalogues once the failure catalogue is trustworthy.
+That delivers a useful debug product immediately and leaves a clean path toward richer replay catalogues once the failure catalogue is trustworthy.